 And this is only a sampling of some of the unique and distinctive festivals you'll get to see if you visit Chichibu!

-Riding on Chichibu Railway's steam locomotive is a dream for all train enthusiasts!
+3. Ride Chichibu Railway's steam locomotive - a dream for all train enthusiasts!

 Steam locomotives (SL) are a rare sight in Japan nowadays, and the nearest place to Tokyo where you can catch a glimpse of one is right here in Chichibu, via Chichibu Railway.